JamieChung/VanillaSEO/README.md

 ChangeLog
 -----------
+### 0.3 (May.13.2015)
+- Added support for setting the page title on tagged discussion pages.
+- Fixed bug with older version of Vanilla where Tagging plugin was not properly detected.

 ### 0.2 (July.20.2011)
 - New initial public release.
 - Added help stickies in SEO dashboard so users can get assistance.